bradstinson/csv-import/README.md

 	$this->csvimport->get_array('test.csv', array('id', 'name', 'company', 'phone'));

 *Warning* The function assumes that the number of column headers will match the number of values in each row.

+For mac formatted csv files, you will need to specify for the library to auto detect line endings.
+Thanks to [Ryan Mueller](https://github.com/creativenotice) for this patch.

+	$this->csvimport->get_array('test.csv', "", TRUE);